 Rezone sites have been identified in the moderate-resource areas of Denair and Keyes where existing non-agriculturally zoned lands with available access to public water and sewer exist.
 The Sites Inventory proposes the greatest number of lower-income units in Bret Harte (481 lower-income units), West Modesto (248 lower-income units), and Denair (127 lower-income units).
 Denair, with a community plan footprint of 1,013 acres, has been assigned 12 percent of the lower-income units, the third highest assignment.
 Additional growth in both the communities of Denair and Keyes, within adopted community plan areas, are constrained by the 2008 passage of Measure E (discussed in Section 3.15, Other Relevant Factors) which requires a vote of the public in order to allow for residential development.
 While the residential areas within these community plan areas were adopted prior to the passage of Measure E, the County's General Plan and zoning districts had not been amended, with the expectation that those amendments would come with the future review once development plans for these areas are produced.
-Development within Salida and Del Rio is restricted by the lack of environmental review being conducted for the Amendment Areas of the County recently entered into an agreement with an environmental consulting firm to complete a Programmatic EIR for the amendment area of the Salida Community Plan, inclusive of development of infrastructure planning and a fee program (Housing Action 2-1.g).
+Development within Salida and Del Rio is restricted by the lack of environmental review being conducted for the Amendment Areas of the Community, which includes a lack of identified infrastructure to serve these areas.
+However, the County recently entered into an agreement with an environmental consulting firm to complete a Programmatic EIR for the amendment area of the Salida Community Plan, inclusive of development of infrastructure planning and a fee program (Housing Action 2-1.g).